ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 As mentioned, the heart of EKS's fleet management is managed by an [EC2 auto-scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html).
 This auto-scaling group ties together the configuration that EKS instances should be deployed with ([EC2 Launch Configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html)) with the desired scaling parameters to create a logical grouping of EC2 instances.
 The auto-scaling group is what defines the number of nodes that are in your EKS cluster, adjusting the desired number of instances on the auto-scaling group will either launch or terminate instances to match your new desired count.

 Often times, before nodes are launched or terminated, some sort of action needs to be taken in order to prepare an application for the addition/removal of an instance.
 To facilitate this, Amazon provides an [auto-scaling group lifecycle hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html), which can be used to perform any needed action when a lifecycle event occurs.
 Since our desire is to drain all pods off a node before it's terminated, we'll be able to take advantage of this functionality as our initiation point for the workflow.
-Perhaps looking at the configuration of this once it's deployed will help make it clear how it works, so let's take a look at a deploy lifecycle hook.
+Perhaps looking at the configuration of this once it's deployed will help make it clear how it works, so let's take a look at a deployed lifecycle hook.

 ![Lifecycle Hook Created](https://github.com/ryan-a-baker/ryanbakerio/blob/master/img/lifecyclehookcreated.png?raw=true){: .center-block :}